JayaPradhi/private-Ai/README.md

 1.Development of RAG Pipeline: This is the core system i have  built.
 It's designed to allow users to interact with PDF files in a conversational manner, even without an internet connection.

 2.Integration of Retrieval Component with Mistral Llama Model:
-I combined two different technologies seamlessly.
+I combined two different technologies .
 The Mistral Llama model likely handles the generation of responses, while the retrieval component helps find relevant information within the PDF files.

 ![Untitled Diagram](https://github.com/JayaPradhi/private-Ai/assets/127920413/d7193071-4a44-4258-a5c8-1a58f994475b)